 Jessica loves talking books and craft with readers and writers of any age and is available for virtual and in-person school visits, festivals, conferences, and webinars.
 She is based in the Kitchener/Waterloo region of Ontario and willing to travel (the nearest airports are Waterloo and Toronto).
 Sessions can be customized for your needs or selected from the following:

-SCHOOL VISITS (Grades 5-8)
+SCHOOL VISITS (GRADES 4-8)

 The Story Behind the Story (45-60 minutes)

-To inquire about bookings, please email firstname.lastname@example.org
+To schedule a visit or inquire about rates, please email firstname.lastname@example.org.

 *Microphone (where necessary)